OpenLiberty/iguide-bulkhead/finish/README.txt

 To use the sample application, extract the sampleapp_bulkhead.zip file to your local directory.
-The application contains two servlets, BankServiceServlet and BankServiceWithFallbackServlet, which call the Virtual Finance Advisor (VFA) service.
+The application contains two servlets, BankServiceServlet and BankServiceWithFallbackServlet, which call the VirtualFinancialAdvisor (VFA) service.

 Use the 'mvn install' Maven command from the directory that contains the extracted .zip files to build the project and install it in your local repository.
-The command creates the 'target/liberty' directory that contains your bulkheadSampleServer Liberty server and starts the server.
+The command creates the '<extract-directory>/target/liberty' directory that contains your Liberty server, bulkheadSampleServer, and starts the server.

+To start and stop the server, issue the following commands from the
+<extract-directory>/ directory:
+      mvn liberty:start-server
+      mvn liberty:stop-server

-The <extract-directory>\src directory contains the BankService.java and BankServiceWithFallback.java files as shown throughout this guide.
+The <extract-directory>/src directory contains the BankService.java and ServiceFallbackHandler.java files as shown throughout this guide.
 The @Bulkhead and
 @Asynchronous annotations that are injected into the code are located in these files.
-For this sample app, value=5, waitingTaskQueue=5 are the default values for these properties.
+For this sample app, the values for the bulkhead parameters are set to their default values which are value=5 and waitingTaskQueue=5.
 These values indicate that after 5 concurrent chat requests reach the VFA service, the next 5 concurrent chat requests are added to the waiting queue.
-When a chat request cannot be added to the waiting queue, a message is displayed to indicate that all the financial advisors are currently busy.

 The BankServiceWithFallback.java file also contains the @Fallback annotation.
 The ServiceFallbackHandler.java file contains the fallback class that is identified by the